 A great deal of planning along with the purchase of required technology and equipment had already been accomplished as a result of administering a total of four elections including the November 3, 2020, Presidential General Election and the September 14, 2021, California Gubernatorial Recall Election under a "VCA-like" model due to the global pandemic.
-For the March 3, 2020, Presidential Primary Election the County Clerk/Elections Department also was conducted under a "VCA-ish" model.
-In addition to the traditional polling place locations, there were vote centers also available.
+For the March 3, 2020, Presidential Primary Election the County Clerk/Elections Department conducted under a hybrid model, where both vote centers and traditional polling places were used.

-In addition to the work already accomplished by the County Clerk/Elections office, we have incorporated feedback provided by voters and community advisory committees such as the Language Accessibility Advisory Committee (LAAC), and Voter Accessibility Advisory Committee (VAAC).
+In addition to the work already accomplished by the County Clerk/Elections office, we have incorporated feedback provided by voters and community advisory committees such as the Language Accessibility Advisory Committee (LAAC) and Voting Accessibility Advisory Committee (VAAC).
 We are also thankful for the support and guidance provided by the Secretary of State's office and the counties who have transitioned before us.